Best Winch for Jeep Wrangler

 Our Top Picks at a Glance

-Best Overall Warn ZEON 10-S The ultimate gold standard for reliability.
+Best Overall Warn ZEON 10-S Professional grade reliability for tough trails.
 Check Price at Amazon

-Best Value Smittybilt X2O Gen2 10K Feature-packed performance at an unbeatable price.
+Best Value Smittybilt X2O Gen2 10K Great performance at an affordable price.
 Check Price at Amazon

-Budget Pick Superwinch Tiger Shark 9500 Solid recovery power on a budget.
+Budget Pick Badland Apex 12,000 lb Solid recovery power for tight budgets.
 Check Price at Amazon

 Best Winch for Jeep Wrangler: Detailed Reviews